45 Forsyth Street

 - BA, Samford University

-Woodrow Hartzog holds a joint appointment with the School of Law and the College of Computer and Information Science.
+Woodrow Hartzog holds a joint appointment with the School of Law and the Khoury College of Computer Sciences.
 His research focuses on modern privacy and data protection problems.
 He tries to understand the rules and ethics for personal data processing, surveillance, and media.
 He is currently working on projects in three main areas: 1) privacy, surveillance, and mediated social interaction 2) data protection and data security, and 3) robotics and automated technologies in everyday life.

 Professor Hartzog’s work has been published in numerous scholarly publications such as the Yale Law Journal, Columbia Law Review, California Law Review, and Michigan Law Review and popular national publications such as The New York Times, The Washington Post, and The Guardian, Wired, BBC, CNN, Bloomberg, New Scientist, Slate, The Atlantic, and The Nation.
 His book, Privacy’s Blueprint: The Battle to Control the Design of New Technologies, was published in 2018 by Harvard University Press.

 Professor Hartzog is a Non-resident Fellow at The Cordell Institute for Policy in Medicine & Law at Washington University, and an Affiliate Scholar at the Center for Internet and Society at Stanford Law School.
 Prior to joining Northeastern in 2017, Professor Hartzog was the Starnes Professor of Law at Samford University’s Cumberland School of Law.
 He has served as a Visiting Professor at Notre Dame Law School and the University of Maine School of Law.
 He previously worked as an attorney in private practice and as a trademark attorney for the United States Patent and Trademark Office.
 He also served as a clerk for the Electronic Privacy Information Center.

 Hartzog, Woodrow.
 Privacy's Blueprint: the Battle to Control the Design of New Technologies.
 Harvard University Press, 2018.